mznpranav/NutriLens/README.md

 1. Clone the repository
 2. Open `index.html` in your browser
 3. Start exploring food insights
+4. Or you can simply open it using this link- https://visionary-haupia-c569dc.netlify.app/

 ## ⚠️ Disclaimer
 NutriLens provides educational information only and is not medical advice.